 Our work encompassed store design, fixturing and signage for this Cincinnati-based manufacturer/retailer of glassware, corporate gifts and tabletop products.
 Many of Sterling's existing wall cases were moved to the new flagship store and we designed new fixtures for feature areas, specialty glass, monogramming lines and corporate gifts.
 Signage was designed to be understated and allow the product to be the hero.

 Kroger entered the wireless phone fray by teaming with Sprint and i-wireless, an established brand with simple prepaid plans and smartphones.
-Donnelly Design created the in-store presence for i-wireless with a series of endcaps, signage, collateral and multi-branded Kroger Marketplace kiosks.
+Donnelly Design created the packaging, airtime cards and in-store presence.

 Interior Design for Morgan Verkamp, a law firm specializing in whistleblowers cases.
 Partners Rick Morgan and Jennifer Verkamp desired an office that avoided typical law office design.

 The Lifeline Program was created by the federal government in the 1980s to ensure that low income families would have access to phone service.
 As the world went wireless, so did Lifeline.
-Donnelly Design worked with the team at i-wireless, A Kroger Company to develop the Access Wireless brand at retail, for social service workshops and events.
+Donnelly Design worked with the team at i-wireless, to develop the Access Wireless brand at retail, for social service workshops and enrollment events.

 Halloween Express is one of the largest retailers of Halloween costumes and decor in the U.S. Stores are typically open for 6 weeks a year.
 A system of in-store branding was created for storefront graphics, wayfinding and operational signage.